gersonfaneto/YAMS/README.md

         - Cleaning - Price: R$ 70.00
         - Formatting - Price: R$ 50.00
         - Programs Installation - Price: R$ 10.00
-- Generating "Invoices" referring to the "Work Orders" and receiving "Payments" for them from different methods.
+- Generating `Invoices` referring to the `Work Orders` and receiving `Payments` for them from different methods.
-- Creating "Purchase Orders" for the "Components" needed for the realization of the "Services".
+- Updating the stock with `Components` needed for the realization of some of the `Services`.
-- Generating "Reports" for the "Services" containing relevant information, like: time waited, client rating and used components.
+- Generating reports for the `Services` containing relevant information, like: time waited, `Client` rating and used `Components`.

 ## Development